LeandroTimoteo/Legal--AI--Agent/README.md

 ---

 ## 🚀 Key Highlights

-- 🧠 **Artificial Intelligence**: Integration with OpenAI SDK and OpenRouter for natural language processing.
+- 🧠 **Artificial Intelligence**: Integration with OpenAI SDK and OpenRouter for natural language processing
-- 📊 **Data Visualization**: Interactive charts and statistics using Pandas and Plotly.
+- 📊 **Data Visualization**: Interactive charts and statistics using Pandas and Plotly
-- 🌐 **Web Application**: Built with Streamlit for a modern, responsive interface.
+- 🌐 **Web Application**: Built with Streamlit for a modern, responsive interface
-- 🔒 **Secure Configuration**: Environment variables managed via `.env` and Streamlit Secrets.
+- 🔒 **Secure Configuration**: Environment variables managed via `.env` and Streamlit Secrets

 ---

 ## 🛠️ Technologies Used

 - Python
 - Streamlit
 - Pandas